YunoHost/doc/pages/02.administer/15.admin_guide/25.domains/domains.md

 DNS (Domain Name System) is a system that enables computers worldwide to translate human-readable domain names (such as `yolo.com`) into machine-readable IP addresses (such as `11.22.33.44`).
 For this translation (and other features) to work, DNS records need to be carefully configured.

 YunoHost can generate a recommended DNS configuration for each domain, including the records required for e-mail.
-The recommended DNS configuration is available in the web administrator via Domains > (the domain) > DNS configuration, or with the command `yunohost domain dns-conf the.domain.tld`.
+The recommended DNS configuration is available in the web administrator via Domains > (the domain) > DNS configuration, or with the command ` yunohost domain dns suggest the.domain.tld`.

 ## About Non-latin characters